TYPE PROTECTION = (INTERRUPTIBLE, UNINTERRUPTIBLE);

 are undefined.

-Any parameter larger than 4 bytes in size for 32-bit targets or 8 bytes for 64-bit targets, except of types "LONGREAL" or "LONGDOUBLE", is always passed to a procedure as an address.
+Any parameter larger than 8 bytes, except of type "LONGCOMPLEX", is always passed to a procedure as an address.
 If this "reference" parameter is actually intended to be a value parameter, a copy of it is then created within the procedure itself to avoid side effects.

 p1 Modula-2 therefore provides the pragma variable "CopyRefparams".
 The copying of value parameters can be suppressed using the directive "ASSIGN (CopyRefparams, FALSE)" (or shorter: "CopyRefparams (FALSE)").
 This thus has the same effect as placing "VAR" before the formal parameter's name, except that as actual parameter constants and expressions can also be passed As well as this, the compiler can check that the parameter is not written to.
 However the compiler is not in a position in all cases to determine whether there really is no write access to the parameter.
 As a result, ill-considered use of this feature can lead to strange side effects (e.g. overwriting a string constant!).
 In standard mode such reference parameters are always copied.